Looking for the current half carat diamond ring price? Read this guide to find out.

 Read the full James Allen review.

-What is the Best Clarity For ½ Carat Diamond Ring?
+Best Clarity For ½ Carat Diamond Ring?

 One of the four major things that contribute to diamond quality is its clarity rating.